Smart investment to give lower-income non-working mums more childcare subsidies

 So what factors could have led to the change this time round?

-The Government’s recognition of the importance of pre-school education, and the push to boost social mobility under the Forward Singapore exercise led by DPM Wong and his 4G leadership team, are the key drivers behind the change.
+The Government’s recognition of the importance of pre-school education and the push to boost social mobility under the Forward Singapore exercise led by DPM Wong and his fourth-generation leadership team are the key drivers behind the change.

 In the Forward Singapore report released in October 2023, it was stated that the proportion of children from lower-income families attending pre-school lags behind the national average.